Feyerabend/cc/ch08/addition/llang/README.md

 proofs are both proofs of the same statement--and that is the end of the discussion.
 HoTT says: the two proofs are themselves mathematical objects, and they may or may not be equal.
-Two proofs of A = B can be different paths from A to B. Two proofs that those two paths are the same can themselves be different — a surface connecting two routes on a torus.
+Two proofs of A = B can be different paths from A to B. Two proofs that those two paths are the same can themselves be different--a surface connecting two routes on a torus.
 This is not wordplay.
 It is borrowed directly from algebraic topology, where a space's identity is shaped by how its paths relate to each other.
 Equality, in this framework, is not a binary yes/no verdict but a structured object